-Excelsior College Definition of Technology Literacy Based on State Educational Technology Directors Association (SETDA)
+The Excelsior College definition of technology literacy is based on a definition developed by the State Educational Technology Directors Association (SETDA).

 Excelsior College defines technology literacy as the ability to identify and responsibly use appropriate technology to communicate, solve problems, and access, manage, integrate, evaluate, and create information to improve learning.
 This will facilitate the ability to acquire new knowledge for lifelong learning in the 21st-century global workplace.